celo-org/docs/blog/02-04-2023-flashloan-on-celo/flashloan.md

 ## Step 1: Setting up your Code

-To begin, you'll need to create a new contract that you will call and which will be called by the Aave Protocol's LendingPool contract.
-This can be two separate contracts, however, for ease of understanding, we'll consolidate those functions into one contract.
+You'll need to create a new contract that both you and the Aave protocol's lending contract can call.
+They can be separate , however, for ease of understanding, we'll merge those functions into one contract.

-In Remix, add a new file and name it, e.g. myFlashLoan.sol and add the following code to it:
+Add a new file and name it myFlashLoan.sol and add the following code to it:
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.17;